Austin DeVries from Riot Games discusses the process of creating the sonic characteristics for a new character in League of Legends.

 - There’s a general trend for more dialogue.

-- Integration between story/writing and game design is minimal or non-existent in most games.
+- Integration between story/writing and game design is minimal or non-existent in most games and their development processes.

 - Frequently, my character will say something which I categorically had no intention whatsoever for them to say, in a way which just doesn’t suit the character I’m trying to be.
 I’ve been forced to choose from a small selection of directions which are compromised abstractions, the result being frustration with my character and the game.

-- I’ve got to listen to the mouthy bugger, and if I skip this I have no idea what he’s just said because of the limitations of the aforementioned abstractions which are representative only of my character’s initial response and not the entirety of the rambling speech he then goes on to make.
+- I’ve got to listen to the mouthy bugger, and if I skip this I have no idea what they’ve just said because of the limitations of the aforementioned abstractions which are only vaguely representative of my character’s actual response and not the entirety of the rambling speech he then goes on to make.

-- I am my character (right?), so why do they do things and say things which I have little control over, and know a whole bunch of stuff which I don’t?
+- I am my character (this is an RPG, no?), so why do they do things and say things which I have little control over, and know a whole bunch of stuff which I don’t?
 I mean, I’m meant to be them, but I’m having it rammed down my throat that I’m quite clearly not them.
 They are themselves more than I am them.
 If that’s what I was looking for I’d watch a film, a really good film that has a century-long legacy of perfecting this kind of storytelling.

 - In summary – why give me a choice, the illusion of control, only to immediately remind me who’s really in charge?
 I don’t get this kind of frustration, certainly not to the same degree, playing a game with purely linear cutscenes.